utkukose/gemex/CONTRIBUTING.md

 ## Areas Where Contributions Are Most Welcome

-- RGB channel support for image data (currently greyscale only)
 - SLIC superpixel segmentation as alternative to grid patches
 - Additional dataset loaders in example scripts
 - Performance optimisation (vectorised FIM computation)